Tohono Oʼodham: Martin Luther King Jr.'s first visit to an Indian reservation

-On April 2, 2017, in the Arizona Daily Star newspaper, historian David Leighton related what is believed to be Martin Luther King Jr's first visit to an Indian reservation, the Tohono Oʼodham Indian Reservation.

 On September 20, 1959, Martin Luther King Jr. flew to Tucson from Los Angeles to give a talk at the Sunday Evening Forum.
-On that night, he gave a speech called "A Great Time To Be Alive", at the University of Arizona auditorium, now called Centennial Hall.
-Following the forum, a reception was held for King, in which he was introduced to Rev. Casper Glenn, the pastor of a multiracial church called the Southside Presbyterian Church.
-King was very interested in this racially mixed church and made arrangements to visit it the next day.
+That night, he gave a speech called "A Great Time To Be Alive" at the University of Arizona auditorium, now called Centennial Hall.
+Afterward, a reception was held for King, at which he was introduced to Casper Glenn, the pastor of the Southside Presbyterian Church.
+King was very interested in this racially mixed church and arranged to visit it the next day.

-The following morning, Glenn picked up King in his Plymouth station wagon and drove him to the Southside Presbyterian Church.
-There, Glenn showed King photographs he had taken of the racially diverse congregation, most of whom were part of the Tohono Oʼodham tribal group at the time.
-Glenn remembers that upon seeing the photos, "King said he had never been on an Indian reservation, nor had he ever had a chance to get to know any Indians."
-He then requested to be driven to the nearby reservation, as a spur-of-the-moment desire.
+The next morning, Glenn picked King up in his station wagon and drove him to the Southside Presbyterian Church.
+There, Glenn showed King photographs he had taken of the racially diverse congregation, most of whom were Tohono O'odham.
+Upon seeing the photos, Glenn has said, "King said he had never been on an Indian reservation, nor had he ever had a chance to get to know any Indians."
+He then requested to be driven to the reservation.

-The two men traveled on Ajo Way to Sells, on what was then called the Papago Indian Reservation, now the Tohono Oʼodham Indian Reservation.
-When they arrived at the tribal council office, the tribal leaders were surprised to see King and very honored he had come to visit them.
-King was very anxious to talk to them but was circumspect with his questions.
-"He was fascinated by everything that they shared with him," Glenn said.
+The two men traveled on Ajo Way to Sells, on what was then called the Papago Indian Reservation, now the Tohono O'odham Indian Reservation.
+When they arrived at the tribal council office, the tribal leaders were surprised to see King and felt honored that he had come.
+King was eager to talk to them but circumspect with his questions.
+"He was fascinated by everything that they shared with him", Glenn said.

-The ministers then went to the local Presbyterian church in Sells, which had been recently constructed by its members, with funds provided by the national Presbyterian church.
-King had a chance to speak to Pastor Towsand, who was excited to meet King.
-On the way back to Tucson, "King expressed his appreciation of having the opportunity to meet the Indians," Glenn recalled.
+The ministers then went to the Presbyterian church in Sells, which had been recently constructed by its members with funds from the national Presbyterian church.
+King spoke to Pastor Towsand, who was excited to meet King.
+On the way back to Tucson, "King expressed his appreciation of having the opportunity to meet the Indians", Glenn recalled.